nathankouts/clustering_miniproj/README.md

 # clustering_miniproj
-Mini unsupervised machine learning project (clustering)
+Mini unsupervised machine learning project (clustering).
+More information is written in the Jupyter Notebook file.